YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 File - Export Animation - Animated Gif

-20. LO-FI Style Final Animation
+20. Final LO-FI Style Animation

-I wait for you in the next TIP!
+See you in the next TIP!

 Comment